Effects of multi-channel AGN feedback in FIRE cosmological simulations of massive galaxies: Methods

 \subsection{Black Hole Physics}

-In simulations which include BHs, the BH seeding, dynamics, accretion, and feedback follow the methods described in \cite{Hopkins2023FIRE-3:Simulations}.
-Black holes with seed mass $M_{\rm seed} = 100 \msun$ are probabilistically generated from gas cells and form preferentially in areas of high surface density and low metallicity.
+In simulations that include BHs, the BH seeding, dynamics, accretion, and feedback follow the methods described in \cite{Hopkins2023FIRE-3:Simulations}.
+Black holes are probabilistically generated from gas cells and form preferentially in areas of high surface density and low metallicity.
+The gravitational torque-driven accretion model used in these simulations depends weakly on BH mass.
+The final BH masses are dominated by the accreted mass and insensitive to the initial seed mass \citep{Angles-Alcazar2013BLACKSELF-REGULATION, Angles-Alcazar2017GravitationalSimulations, Angles-Alcazar2017BlackNuclei}; for these simulations, all black hole seeds have initial mass $M_{\rm seed} = 100 \msun$.
 On average, one BH will seed per $M_0$ stellar mass, with $M_0 = (1-3) \times 10^6 \msun$.
 They move under the influence of gravity, and following the method in \cite{Wellons2023ExploringSimulationsb}, are artificially accelerated towards the local particle with the highest binding energy, which encourages them to move towards the center of the galaxy.
 If two black hole particles become gravitationally bound to one another within the same interaction kernel, and have overlapping force softenings, they merge within a single time-step.